 We’ve taken a lot of briefs from people, 5 or 6 in 2018 alone, who have bought a brand new property and need some help turning it into a home.
-The clients have been mostly middle-aged, professional males, with style and money but no time.
+The clients have mostly been middle-aged, professional males, with style and money but no time.
 I didn’t really see this coming.
-All of them need a home, help with decision making and getting it ready relatively quickly.
+They all need a home, help with both decision making and getting it ready relatively quickly.
 Generally there’s a good number of rooms and a neutral colour palette which needs attention.
 All of this together turns it into a pretty large project.

 So, what are some of the approaches we use to turn an empty box into a home to love?

 things becoming dated quickly